 Thursday 11th June, 3-4pm

-The Academy Street Townscape Heritage project and Inverness Creative Academy are delighted to present an illustrated talk from Inverness based conservation architect Calum Maclean.
-This talk focuses on the architectural practice of Ross & Macbeth in Inverness and coincides with the launch of Calum’s new publication ‘The Architecture of Inverness’.
+The Academy Street Townscape Heritage project and Inverness Creative Academy presented this illustrated talk from Inverness based conservation architect Calum Maclean.
+This talk focused on the architectural practice of Ross & Macbeth in Inverness and coincided with the launch of Calum’s new publication ‘The Architecture of Inverness’.

 Alexander Ross is one of the most celebrated architects in the Highlands.
 During the Victorian period Inverness expanded dramatically and Ross was responsible for designing many of the most important streets and buildings in the city centre including Inverness Cathedral.
 In 1887 he entered into a long-running partnership with his then assistant Robert John Macbeth.

-In this talk Calum will explore two iconic Ross & Macbeth buildings; the Inverness Creative Academy at the Midmills campus (formally the home of Inverness Royal Academy) and the Rose Street Foundry/AI Welders building at 96 Academy Street.
+In this talk Calum explores two iconic Ross & Macbeth buildings; the Inverness Creative Academy at the Midmills campus (formally the home of Inverness Royal Academy) and the Rose Street Foundry/AI Welders building at 96 Academy Street.

 Audrey Carlin, Chief Executive Officer at Wasps Studios, said: “This talk is a wonderful opportunity to learn about the long and colourful history of two of Inverness’ most iconic buildings.
 Wasps is thrilled to be bringing the ‘Midmills’ buildings back to life as Inverness Creative Academy, looking forward to a vibrant future as the Highlands’ first major creative hub.”